12 Reasons Construction Companies Fail (And How to Avoid Each One)

 Undercharging is the fastest path to failure for construction companies.
 Many companies don’t realize that they are charging too little because they don’t fully understand their overhead and operating expenses.
 Projul’s estimating tools with live cost data from 1Build help contractors price accurately, and 5,000+ contractors use Projul to protect their margins.

-The billing price of each successful job must cover job costs, its share of overhead costs, plus a resonable profit.
-To build a sustainable construction company I recommend a minimun of 8% profit.
+The billing price of each successful job must cover job costs, its share of overhead costs, plus a reasonable profit.
+To build a sustainable construction company I recommend a minimum of 8% net profit.
 Failing to charge enough on each job will soon lead to problem number one: insufficient cash flow.

 Here’s where most contractors go wrong.
 They look at the materials and labor for a job, add a percentage on top, and call it a price.
 But they forget about the truck payment, the insurance, the office rent, the phone bill, the bookkeeper, the marketing spend, and the half-dozen other costs that exist whether or not they have a single active project.
 Those costs are your overhead, and every job you bid must carry its share.